kevingscott/RepData_PeerAssessment1/PA1_template.md

 This is a short report describing the data analysis performed on the activity data provided for Peer Assignment 1 in Reproducible Research.

 ## Loading and preprocessing the data
-Before running some of the later commands, it will be neccesary to install and include the plyr package
+Before running some of the later commands, it will be necessary to install and include the plyr package

 ```r
 library("plyr")